-For the 2018-19 academic year, approximately $16,000 will be available to fund all or part of a Shapiro Traveling Fellowship, depending on the proposed cost of the project.
+Approximately $16,000 will be available to fund all or part of a Shapiro Traveling Fellowship, depending on the proposed cost of the project.

 All Shapiro Fellows will at the end of their fellowship period prepare two written reports drawing upon the experience and knowledge acquired during their Fellowship.
 The first report would describe the Fellow's experiences during the Fellowship period.
 The second would be on a topic of his or her choice, suitable in style and quality for publication.

 To apply, please complete a Shapiro Traveling Fellowship application, available through CURF's InfoReady portal.